Tomio Okamura: Personal life

 Okamura has two brothers; his older brother, Hayato Okamura, is an interpreter and translator, and in 2015 joined KDU-ČSL, standing for that party in Prague in the subsequent legislative elections in 2017.
 He has been a member of the Chamber of Deputies since 2021.
 His younger brother, Osamu Okamura, is an architect and university teacher, and also entered politics in 2023.
 He was a candidate for the Green Party in the 2024 European Parliament elections.

 He has a son named Ruy from his three-year marriage to a Japanese woman.
 In January 2012, when he was 40 years old, it was reported that Okamura was dating a 20-year-old Czech student.

+Okamura is a gun owner authorized to carry a firearm for protection.